 Profit after taxation

-Profit for the year after taxation amounted to £4,398k (2023: £4,413k).
-Profit after taxation for the year is similar to the prior year and reflects the net effect of changes in income and costs as discussed above, including the absence of the impact of the remeasurement of deferred taxation during the year ended 31 March 2024.
+Profit for the year after taxation amounted to £5,004k (2024: £4,398k).
+The increase in profit after taxation for the year reflects the net effect of changes in income and costs as discussed above.

 Cash flows